Law Enforcement Charge Alleged Shooter In Charlie Kirk Killing

 It's important in part because after tragedies like this one, sometimes the feds do decide that people had information that could have helped prevent a crime like this one, or that kind of frustrated law enforcement after the fact.

-where Dylan Roof shot and killed nine parishioners who were at a Bible study there at that historically black church.
+I'm thinking here of the 2015 very tragic shooting at the African Methodist Church in Charleston, South Carolina, where Dylan Roof shot and killed nine parishioners who were at a Bible study there at that historically black church.

 And after the fact, one of his friends was actually charged with crimes and convicted for lying to the FBI about it after the fact.
+Wow.

+Odette, Discord keeps coming up related to recent mass shootings.
 Now, in this case, it's a social network that is popular with gamers and others, but what should we know about Discord?

-Well, Discord is not like inherently, you know, a place where you have people with, you know, violent ideations gathering.
+you know, a place where you have people with

+violent ideations gathering.
 There's nothing about Discord that necessarily predisposes it to be a platform where some of these people have been active.

-Discord is used for gaming, as you mentioned, and it's used for many other uses as well.
+Discord's used for gaming, as you mentioned, and it's used for many other uses as well.
+People that want sort of the chat capacity that that platform has.

+I think the thing that's notable about Discord is that it offers a level of privacy in the chats.
 So, you know, often you can't really join a Discord chat unless you're invited to join that channel.

-that's going to mean that law enforcement is going to have to legally request from Discord the company access to the logs that they believe Robinson was involved in.
+And I think when it comes to this investigation, that's going to mean that law enforcement is going to have to legally request from Discord the company access to the logs that they believe Robinson was involved in.

-Yeah, and as a matter of fact, on Capitol Hill today, the FBI director Cash Patel basically mentioned needing to go through that kind of legal process to get those chats.
+Yeah, and as a matter of fact, on the Capitol Hill today, the FBI director Cash Patel basically mentioned needing to go through that kind of legal process to get those chats.

-It also brings to mind, to me, the seditious conspiracy trials of some of the Oath Keepers and the Proud Boys, where they were in closed chat channels.
+It also brings to mind to me the seditious conspiracy trials of some of the Oath Keepers and the Proud Boys where they were in closed chat channels.

 The problem there was that people sometimes took screenshots of those chats and saved them in very unsophisticated ways that law enforcement was able to use eventually in those trials.

 Yeah, I think that there's still a lot of investigating to be done.
+Yeah, it could be weeks, if not months.

 Certainly we haven't seen federal charges yet, and they may still come and the feds may be moving more carefully, in part because Robinson is in custody and will remain in state custody for the time being.